KyleRui0202/acme-wines/readme.md

 ## Configuration
 All the basic environment configuration options should be stored in `.env` file.
-If this file does not exist, you may find an `.env.example ` file, copy and paste it as `.env` and edit the configuration options including the debugging, logging, databases, queue driver, etc.
+If this file does not exist, you may find an `.env.example ` file, copy and paste it as `.env` and edit the configuration options for debugging, logging, databases, queue driver, etc.

 Moreover, there are also configuration files specified for this application in the `config/` folder.
-One is `ordercsv` which contains basic configuration about the order CSV to be uploaded, and the other one is `validation`, in which you may configure the validators and their specific validattions rules for order importing.
+One is `ordercsv` which contains basic configuration about the order CSV to be uploaded, and the other one is `validation`, in which you may configure the validators and change their default validations rules for order importing.

 To launch the application you also need to set the document root to the `public/` folder for your server configiration.

-## How To Use
+## How To Use It
 You may use `curl` command to connect and send requests to the url of the three endpoints from Linux/Unix console.
 Assume that this application is running on the `localhost` and the port `8888`.